 Each token is preceded by a start bit (‘0’) and succeeded by an end bit (‘1’).
 Cyclic redundancy check (CRC) follows the data in each token.

 Speed Mode Advancements

 The industry has seen significant improvements in the data transfer speeds supported by eMMC devices.
-Figure 3 summarizes a comparison of the advancements speed modes.
+Figure 3 summarizes a comparison of the advancements in speed modes.

 Single Data Rate (SDR)

-Legacy eMMC devices support a 0-26 MHz clock speed with maximum data transfer of 26 MB/s.
+Legacy eMMC devices support a 0-26 MHz clock speed with a maximum data transfer of 26 MB/s.
 They use the Single Data Rate (SDR) mode to transfer data.
 In this mode, a single bit can be transferred on each data line per clock cycle.
 Later eMMC devices support a clock speed of 0-52 MHz.

 Dual Data Rate (DDR)

 The 0-52 MHz eMMC devices supported the legacy SDR mode as well as a newer transfer mode introduced by JEDEC version 4.4 called Dual Data Rate (DDR).
-DDR mode allows the transfer of two bits on each data line per clock cycle, one per each clock edge.
+DDR mode allows the transfer of two bits on each data line per clock cycle, one per clock edge.
 This helps achieve a transfer rate of up to 104 MB/s.
-In this mode, two CRCs need to be sent after each block of data, one for bytes with an odd number and another for bytes with even number.
+In this mode, two CRCs need to be sent after each block of data, one for bytes with an odd number and another for bytes with an even number.
 This totals 32 bytes, instead of 16 bytes in SDR mode, for an 8-bit data bus.